graphdeeplearning/website/content/post/transformers-are-gnns/index.md

 {{< figure src="gnn-block.jpg" title="" lightbox="true" width="320px">}}

-> *If we were to do multiple parallel heads of neighborhood aggregation and replace summation over the neighbors $j$ with the attention mechanism, i.e., a weighted sum, we'd get the <b>Graph Attention Network</b>.
+> *If we were to do multiple parallel heads of neighborhood aggregation and replace summation over the neighbors $j$ with the attention mechanism, i.e., a weighted sum, we'd get the <b>Graph Attention Network</b> (GAT).
 Add normalization and the feed-forward MLP, and voila, we have a <b>Graph Transformer</b>!*

 ---